Christ the King Episcopal Church

 The Canon

-The term canon derived brom the Greek canon and the Hebrew qaneh, bother referring to a "rod" or a "bar" used for measuring.
+The term canon derived from the Greek canon and the Hebrew qaneh, both referring to a "rod" or a "bar" used for measuring.
 In the earliest days of the Christian movement, canon referred to a rule or norm of faith (regula fidei) used to measure fidelity to the apostolic preaching.
 By the 4th century, it began to denote a collection of writings recognized for their ecclesiastical usage and normative value for teaching the faith.

 The canon of Scripture we have today is a carefully curated collection, selected and organized by a measure of expert knowledge and established criteria.
 This curation involved layers of decision-making, There are many layer of curation involved, from the storytellers deciding which narratives to share to the decisions made by Jewish and Christian leaders about which texts to ultimately include.
 This was an informal process, at first, that evolved into a more formal one over time.